 There is no law against paying more to agency workers than to equivalent permanent staff.

 A higher hourly and daily rate for agency staff may reflect in part the fact that these workers are only paid for when they work and do not have access to some of the occupational benefits that a firm's core workforce may enjoy.
-Although some agency workers now benefit from equal treatment rights under the Agency Workers Regulations 2010, the right to equal treatment only covers pay, holiday, working time and some pregnancy rights.
+Although many agency workers now benefit from equal treatment rights under the Agency Workers Regulations 2010, the right to equal treatment only covers pay, holiday, working time and some pregnancy rights.
 Sick pay, redundancy pay, occupational pensions and maternity pay rights are specifically excluded.